Shirley FAUTLEY November 26, 1936 - June 25, 2020 - Obituary

 She leaves behind her husband Ray; daughters Shannon (Kevin) and Andrea (Windstand); granddaughters Michelle and Sage; brothers Jerry and Bobby (Maria); sisters Donna and Betty (Nick); sisters-in-law Viola, Dorothy and Georgina; many nieces and nephews; cherished lifelong friends Stella and Floyd.

-She was predeceased by her parents Fred and Myrtle Carson; brother Vic; brothers-in-law Vern, Reno, Paul and Bert; sister-in-law Joyce.
+She was predeceased by her parents Fred and Myrtle Carson; brother Vic; brothers-in-law Vern, Reno, Paul and Bert; sisters-in-law Joyce and Yvonne.

 Thank you to Dr McLeod and Dr Otto for their care and kindness.